 The

-Sitemap:directive points to the production canonical sitemap URL, not a staging or preview origin.AI crawlers you want citing you (GPTBot, OAI-SearchBot, ClaudeBot, PerplexityBot, Google-Extended) are explicitly allowed, or at minimum not blocked.
+Sitemap:directive points to the production canonical sitemap URL, not a staging or preview origin.AI crawlers or product tokens you want to permit (for example OAI-SearchBot, Claude-SearchBot, PerplexityBot, GPTBot, or Google-Extended) are explicitly allowed, or at minimum not blocked.

 Login-required paths (